 Important factors in the department’s ranking of applicants include:

 - The breadth and quality of the undergraduate experience

 - The quality of the personal statement and writing sample

 - The strength of the letters of recommendation

 - The evidence of language skills suitable to graduate study

 - The suitability of the department’s programs to the particular applicant

-The department evaluates the GRE and TOEFL scores of international applicants on a case by case basis.
+The department evaluates the TOEFL scores of international applicants on a case by case basis.